 The other major benefit to this approach is that typically you’ll see much higher levels of engagement in the strategy throughout your organization, as objective owners will be able to clearly see the links between the objectives they own and the focus areas of their ‘nearest’ strategic plan.

-How To Write a Strategic Plan - Conclusion
+How To Write a Strategic Plan in 2021- Conclusion

 Let’s take a quick look at how adopting the Cascade Strategic Framework solves the most common issues that people encounter with writing a strategic plan:

 - Not too complicated.
 Terminology is simple to understand and the linkages are clear, without ever deviating from the objectives - project - KPI 'triangle'.

 - Scales easily.
 By linking objectives (either in a single plan or across multiple nested strategic plans) the model scales infinitely without losing clarity or focus.

 - Extremely flexible.
 The model balances the flexibility of linked layers with the minimum requirement of always having an outcome (the objectives), an action (the projects), and a measure (the KPIs).